Oct 072019

 installation-04Even before you enter the property, you can see the Velkommen sign just beyond the gate.
 It is placed there so that people may inform themselves about the property and find contact data as well.
 The informational sign briefly describes the property and its significance to the local history of the Norse Community.

-installation-02The sign at right is installed on the west side of the Cleng Peerson cabin, out of sight if you are photographing the cabin from the front.
-It is easily seen as you enter the property, and tells a brief history of the cabin, and plans for its preservation.
+installation-02If you are photographing the Cleng Peerson cabin from the front, the information sign is out of sight on its west side.
+However, it is easily seen as you enter the property, and tells a brief history of the cabin and its restoration.

 Jul 102014